CloudNationHQ/terraform-azure-ca/README.md

 ## Testing

-As a prerequirement, please ensure that both go and terraform are properly installed on your system.
+Ensure go and terraform are installed.

-The [Makefile](Makefile) includes two distinct variations of tests.
-The first one is designed to deploy different usage scenarios of the module.
-These tests are executed by specifying the TF_PATH environment variable, which determines the different usages located in the example directory.
+Run tests for different usage scenarios by specifying the EXAMPLE environment variable.
+Usage examples are in the examples directory.

-To execute this test, input the command ```make test TF_PATH=default```, substituting default with the specific usage you wish to test.
+To execute a test, run `make test EXAMPLE=default`

+Replace default with the specific example you want to test.
+These tests ensure the module performs reliably across various configurations.
-The second variation is known as a extended test.
-This one performs additional checks and can be executed without specifying any parameters, using the command ```make test_extended```.

-Both are designed to be executed locally and are also integrated into the github workflow.

-Each of these tests contributes to the robustness and resilience of the module.
-They ensure the module performs consistently and accurately under different scenarios and configurations.

 ## Notes

+Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes.

+Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory.

+To update the module's documentation run `make doc`

 **Recommended Identity for Image Retrieval from Azure Container Registry (ACR):**
 While it's technically possible to use a system-assigned identity for pulling images from an Azure Container Registry (ACR), we strongly recommend using user-assigned identities.
 Here's why: